 - CS2510 Fundamentals 2 – Builds on the first course, focusing on the systematic design of programs in the context of a real-world language (Java) and incorporating existing libraries into design.

-Trying to decide whether to pursue a minor in computer science or information science?
-While there is no sharp boundary between the two, CS is more concerned with building the software and services infrastructure used by individuals and organizations worldwide.
+Trying to decide whether to pursue a minor in computer science, information science or data science?
+While there is no sharp boundary between computer science and information science, CS is more concerned with building the software and services infrastructure used by individuals and organizations worldwide.
 On the other hand, IS explores the information and software needs of a particular business, healthcare provider, government agency, or non-profit.
+Data science studies the collection, manipulation, storage, retrieval, and computational analysis of data in its various forms, including numeric, textual, image, and video data from small to large volumes.
 You should consider which direction fits best with your future goals.